klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 its complicated set of connections it does rely heavily on adaptive routing and congestion control for optimal performance more than the fat tree topology used in many smaller clusters.
 It also needs so-called high-radix switches.
 The Slingshot switch, code-named Rosetta, has 64 ports.
-16 of those ports connect directly to compute nodes (and the in a few slides, we will show you how), while the other ports are used to connect the switches.
+16 of those ports connect directly to compute nodes (and in a few slides, we will show you how), while the other ports are used to connect the switches.

 <figure markdown style="border: 1px solid #000">